Men's Health Page

 Testicles are responsible for the production of male hormones (mostly testosterone) and sperm.
 Testicular cancer starts as an abnormal growth or tumour that develops in one or both testicles.
 There are several types of testicular cancer, but the most common is the germ cell tumour.

-In UK, testicular cancer is the most commonly diagnosed cancer in young men.
+In the UK, testicular cancer is the most commonly diagnosed cancer in young men.
 Men with undescended testes at birth, or who have a family history, like a father or a brother who has had testicular cancer, are at an increased risk.

 The Sexual Advice Association has great resources for any FAQ on your sexual health.